Yorkshireman/yorkshireman.github.io/_posts/2016-05-03-rack-and-rack-middleware.md

 `#call` takes exactly one argument, the Environment hash (typically defined `env`).
 `#call` returns an Array of exactly three values: the 'status', the 'headers', and the 'body'.

-You can write a Rack Application to return an array of these three values which will be sent back to your client, by Rack, inside a response.
+You can write a Rack Application to return an array of these three values which will be sent back to your client, by Rack, inside a response (this will be an instance of `Rack::Response`).

 A Very Simple Rack Application:
 ------